 Impact Water provides safe drinking water solutions by delivering, installing and maintaining water treatment systems at ultra-affordable prices to schools across Africa.
 They designed a cheap, user-friendly water treatment device, which is sold directly to schools.
-Impact Water works with 20 000 schools in Nigeria, where children can re-fill their bottles with safe drinking water all day long.
+Impact Water works with more than 20 000 schools in Nigeria, where children can re-fill their bottles with safe drinking water all day long.
 Impact Water is also present in Uganda and Kenya.

 Around the world schools are looking for safe water solutions but often need assistance to obtain them.
 Cost, availability and ability to maintain are all major obstacles.
 By leveraging blended finance and partnering with impact investors that value health, education and environmental benefits, Impact Water is able to provide sponsored systems (free or close to it) to the most disadvantaged schools (the majority of the developing-country school market) while also selling to those that can afford to purchase.

 Strong partnerships with the Nigerian Government (Federal and State-level) are essential, as is a long-term commitment to each school.